Essential 2024 Havasu Falls Packing List

 Leave No Trace: I also want to note the importance here, that should go without saying, but be sure that whatever you pack in with you that you ALWAYS PACK OUT.
 Trails like Havasu Falls are extremely special and extremely popular, and sometime people leaving trash and gear behind, and that is NOT the right way to treat this land.
 If we continue to abuse nature and our earth in this way, we will lose access to places like these.
 Please, don't do that.
 Let's respect the land, and even better... if you pass by trash that isn't yours, pick it up!

-what to bring - havasu falls packing list
+what to bring: havasu falls packing list

 Gear items 1-5 on my essential Havasupai packing list.

-*Please note that some of the below links and in this post are affiliate links.
+*Please note that some of the links in this post are affiliate links.

 If you find yourself asking, “What should I pack for Havasu Falls hike”, then you’re in the right place my friend.
 As I mentioned above, there are some essential items that you should bring with you on your hike.